 Note: Some IMAP clients might implement the IMAP4rev1 protocol only partially or incorrectly, and therefore some features might not work as expected.
 Third-party IMAP clients are not supported by Google.
 Problems with a third-party IMAP client must be handled by the third-party vendor.

-G Suite Sync for Microsoft Outlook (GSSMO)
+Google Workspace Sync for Microsoft Outlook (GWSMO)

 Microsoft Outlook users can synchronize their mail, contacts, and calendars with Google Workspace using Google Workspace Sync for Microsoft Outlook (GWSMO).
 For details, see Synchronize Google Workspace with Outlook.